 The contractor (distant site) furnishes services in a manner that permits the hospital to be in compliance with the Medicare Conditions of Participation at 42 CFR 482.12 and 482.22.

 The Hospital (originating site) retains the option to either fully privilege and credential the contractor’s practitioners via the Hospital medical staff process, or can privilege practitioners by proxy, using credentialing information from the distant site if the distant site is a Joint Commission-accredited hospital or ambulatory care organization.
-The GB must grant privileges to each telemedicine physician or credentialed practitioner before they may provide telemedicine services.
+The GB or authorized designee must grant privileges to each telemedicine physician or credentialed practitioner before they may provide telemedicine services.
 The scope of the privileges in the Hospital must reflect the provision of the services via a telecommunications system.

 The distant site (contractor) will provide the Hospital with a current list of the credentialed Practitioner’s privileges prior to initiation of services.